John Ratcliffe (governor): In popular culture

 Ratcliffe is the main antagonist of Disney's Pocahontas (1995), portrayed as a greedy and ruthlessly ambitious man who believes that the Powhatan tribe is very barbaric and has hidden gold near the outskirts of Virginia.
 He wants to battle the Native Americans for it, despite the fact that there was no gold discovered in colonial Virginia.
 Here, he was voiced by David Ogden Stiers, who gave him a very British-influenced Mid-Atlantic accent.
 In this adaptation, he is accompanied by his pug Percy (this name is derived from the English colonist George Percy) and by his servant Wiggins (also voiced by Stiers).
-He also appeared in the direct-to-video sequel Pocahontas II: Journey to a New World (1998), where he plans to dupe King James I into allowing him to send a large navy armada to perpetrate a genocide against the Powhatans by attempting to sabotage the diplomatic meetings between Pocahontas and the king.
+Unlike the real events, he also appeared in the direct-to-video sequel Pocahontas II: Journey to a New World (1998), where he plans to dupe King James I into allowing him to send a large navy armada to perpetrate a genocide against the Powhatans by attempting to sabotage the diplomatic meetings between Pocahontas and the king.
 He is finally arrested and exposed for his crimes of incompetence and treachery and is imprisoned by King James.